stain/ro-crate-paper/manuscript.md

 _Figure X_: _Simplified RO-Crate JSON-LD showing the flattened compacted @graph array_

 It can be argued that this is a more graph-like approach than the tree structure JSON would otherwise invite to, and which is normally emphasized as a feature of JSON-LD in order to “hide” its RDF nature.

-We found however that the use of trees, say a _Person_ entity appearing as author of a _File_ which a _Dataset_ nests under _hasPart_, counterintuitively lead to the need to consider the JSON-LD as an RDF Graph, as an identified Person entity then can appear at multiple and repeated points of the tree (e.g. author of multiple files), necessitating node merging or duplication.
+We found however that the use of trees, say a _Person_ entity appearing as author of a _File_ which a _Dataset_ nests under _hasPart_, counter-intuitively lead to the need to consider the JSON-LD as an RDF Graph, as an identified Person entity then can appear at multiple and repeated points of the tree (e.g. author of multiple files), necessitating node merging or duplication.

-In comparison, a single flat @graph array approach means that applications can process and edit each entity as pure JSON by a simple lookup based on `@id`.
+In comparison, a single flat `@graph` array approach means that applications can process and edit each entity as pure JSON by a simple lookup based on `@id`.
 At the same time, lifting all entities to the same level emphasizes Research Object goals that describing the context and provenance is just as important as describing the data.

-While RO-Crate mainly use schema.org, we found that JSON-based RO-Crate applications that are largely unaware of JSON-LD still may want to process the @context to find Linked Data definitions of unknown properties and types.
-Thus RO-Crate provides its own, versioned JSON-LD context which has a similar flat list with the mapping from JSON-LD keys to their URI equivalents, e.g. author maps to [http://schema.org/author](http://schema.org/author).
-Not reusing the official schema.org context means RO-Crate is also able to map in additional vocabularies where needed, namely the _Portland Common Data Model_ (PCDM) [] for repositories and Bioschemas [] for describing computational workflows.
+While RO-Crate mainly use schema.org, we found that JSON-based RO-Crate applications that are largely unaware of JSON-LD still may want to process the `@context` to find Linked Data definitions of unknown properties and types.
+Thus RO-Crate provides its own, versioned JSON-LD context which has a similar flat list with the mapping from JSON-LD keys to their URI equivalents, e.g. `author` maps to [http://schema.org/author](http://schema.org/author).
+Not reusing the official schema.org context means RO-Crate is also able to map in additional vocabularies where needed, namely the _Portland Common Data Model_ (PCDM) [@pcdm] for repositories and Bioschemas [@bioschemas_2017] for describing computational workflows.

-Similarly, rather than relying on implications from “@type: @id” annotations in the context, RO-Crate JSON-LD distinguishes explicitly between references to other entities` {"id": "#alice"} ` and string values "`Alice"` - meaning RO-Crate applications can find the corresponding entity without parsing the @context.
+Similarly, rather than relying on implications from `"@type: @id"` annotations in the context, RO-Crate JSON-LD distinguishes explicitly between references to other entities `{"id": "#alice"}` and string values `"Alice"` - meaning RO-Crate applications can find the corresponding entity without parsing the `@context`.

-(...)
+% ## schema.org as base vocabulary

 ## RO-Crate Community